Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

+Point convolution on a limited local receptive field could not exploit long-range features.
+Therefore, some works introduce the dilated mechanism into point convolution.
+Dilated point convolution (DPC)~\cite{engelmann2020dilated} adapts standard point convolution to the neighborhood points of each point, where the neighborhood points are determined through a dilated KNN search.
+Similarly, A-CNN~\cite{komarichev2019cnn} defines a new local ring-shaped region by dilated KNN and projects points on a tangent plane to further order neighbor points in local regions.
+Then, the standard point convolutions are performed on these ordered neighbors, represented as a closed-loop array.

-In the large-scale point clouds semantic segmentation area, RandLA-Net~\cite{hu2020randla} uses random point sampling instead of the more complex point selection approach.
-It introduces a novel local feature aggregation module (LFAM) to progressively increase the receptive field and effectively preserve geometric details.
-Another technology, PolarNet~\cite{zhang2020polarnet} first partitions a large point cloud into smaller grids (local regions) along their polar bird’s-eye-view (BEV) coordinates.
-It then abstracts local region points into a fixed-length representation by a simplified PointNet and these representations are passed through a standard convolution.
+In the large-scale point cloud semantic segmentation area, RandLA-Net~\cite{hu2020randla} uses random point sampling instead of the more complex point selection approach.
+It introduces a novel local feature aggregation module (LFAM) to increase the receptive field and effectively preserve geometric details progressively.
+Another technology, PolarNet~\cite{zhang2020polarnet}, first partitions a large point cloud into smaller grids (local regions) along their polar bird’s-eye-view (BEV) coordinates.
+It then abstracts local region points into a fixed-length representation using a simplified PointNet, and these representations are passed through a standard convolution.